 - Latinos and the Spanish Speaking Library Association (REFORMA)

-Students must provide documentation of the scholarship award to their regional director prior to the beginning of the semester for which the scholarship is applicable.
+Students must provide documentation of the scholarship award to their advisor prior to the beginning of the semester for which the scholarship is applicable.
 Documents which are accepted include: a copy of the award certificate, a copy of the award letter sent by the organization, a copy of the scholarship check or a newspaper article.
 The document must include:

 - Scholarship name